George W. Bush

 4. Each of the 50 states must create a state-owned public bank like they have in North Dakota.
 Then congress MUST reinstate all the strict pre-Reagan regulations on all commercial banks, investment firms, insurance companies — and all the other industries that have been savaged by deregulation: Airlines, the food industry, pharmaceutical companies — you name it.
 If a company’s primary motive to exist is to make a profit, then it needs a set of stringent rules to live by — and the first rule is “Do no harm.”
 The second rule: The question must always be asked — “Is this for the common good?”
 (Click here for some info about the state-owned Bank of North Dakota.)

 5. Save this fragile planet and declare that all the energy resources above and beneath the ground are owned collectively by all of us.
 Just like they do it in Sarah Palin’s socialist Alaska.
 We only have a few decades of oil left.
-Click to continue »
+Continue reading 15 things every American can do right now

 He was the pits!